-The days are finally getting warmer, the last of the winter snow has melted, and the cold and dark days are now behind us.
-With the warmer weather, and longer and lighter days you might find you are filled with more energy, and feel a renewed need to get your body moving.
+Temperatures are finally getting warmer, the last of the winter snow has melted, and the cold and dark days are now behind us.
+With the warmer weather, and longer and lighter days, you might find you are filled with more energy and a renewed need to get your body moving.
 This is a shift in mood that should be embraced so you can spring into shape and feel fit and healthy in time for the hot summer days ahead.

 Spring into shape

 With the warmer weather you might notice a change in how you feel and think.
-This isn’t just in your mind; research shows that people’s moods and emotions can definitely be affected by the weather, and often after the winter months, the new season and higher temperatures can bring a brighter mood.
+This isn’t just in your mind; research shows that people’s moods and emotions can definitely be affected by the weather.
+Often after the winter months, the new season and higher temperatures can bring a brighter mood.
 With this new positive outlook you might feel a shift in energy that is making you motivated to exercise again after the doldrums of the winter months.

 The months of spring and summer bring new opportunities to leave the house and get outside to move.
-We also know that our holiday plans are not longer on the horizon, but are fast-approaching, and so we also have added motivation to look good on the beach!
+We also know our holiday plans are no longer on the horizon, but fast-approaching, and so we have added motivation to look good on the beach!

 With warmer weather there also becomes more of an urge to increase your level of health and physical fitness to go along with a change in the psychological response to actually doing exercise.
 Spring time brings renewed motivation to get back in shape, and the warmer weather can help to get you out of the exercise rut you may be in..